Voluntary Liquidation – Frequently Asked Questions

 No!!!!
 A very basic principal in business is that you must stay in control.
 We will advise and assist you in this.

 The following situation occurs frequently.
 Person A is insolvent and he owes B say R100,000.00.
-In an unrelated transaction B owes A R50,000.00.
-It is normal practise in commerce that A would only owe R50,000.00 after having deducted the money B owes to A.
+In an unrelated transaction, B owes A R50,000.00.
+It is normal practice in commerce that A would only owe R50,000.00 after having deducted the money B owes to A.

 Wow, a mouth-full – just read it 3 more times, it will become clear!